-For the outstanding areas matter of discretion to be triggered under the proposed NES the marine farm will need to be located within an outstanding area identified in one or more of the following: an operative regional policy statement; a proposed regional policy statement; an operative regional coastal plan; or a proposed regional coastal plan.
+For the outstanding areas matter of discretion to be triggered the marine farm will need to be located within an outstanding area identified in one or more of the following: an operative regional policy statement; a proposed regional policy statement; an operative regional coastal plan; or a proposed regional coastal plan.
 Final drafting of the proposed NES will need to make this clear.